 Apply user-defined information, such as citation metadata, fallback text, link text, and target content, to an individual element

 Apply user-defined roles and behaviors to an individual element

-Element attributes are classified as positional or named.
-They’re set and defined directly on the element they’re modifying using an attribute list.
+Unlike document attributes, element attributes are defined directly on the element to which they apply using an attribute list.

-Attributes are assigned to block and inline elements using an attribute list.
+Attributes can be assigned to block and inline elements using an attribute list (often abbreviated as attrlist).

 Entries in an attribute list are separated by commas, excluding commas inside quotes.
 The syntax used for an attribute list entry determines whether it’s a positional or named attribute.
 The space after the comma separating entries is optional.
 To learn more about how the attribute list is parsed, see Positional and Named Attributes.

 For block elements, the attribute list is placed inside one or more block attribute lines.

 A block attribute line is any line of text above the start of a block (e.g., the opening delimiter or simple content) that begins with